imagej/imagej.github.io/_pages/plugins/trackmate/actions/branch-hierarchy-analysis.md

 {% include img src='/media/plugins/trackmate/actions/branch_analysis_action.png'  align='left' %}

-TrackMate decomposes all the tracks in branchs and give the results in a table that will appear in a new window.
+TrackMate decomposes all the tracks in branchs and give the results in a table that will appear in the new window.
 The list of the columns and their significations is given in the section [Analysis of a branch](#analysis-of-a-branch)

 The rows of the table can be sorted by a column value by clicking on the corresponding column.